PlayFab/vscode-playfab-explorer/README.md

 # PlayFab Explorer
-The PlayFab Explorer extension provides a single PlayFab sign-in experience and tree view for all other PlayFab extensions.
+The PlayFab Explorer extension provides a single PlayFab sign-in experience and tree view for all other PlayFab extensions, as well as some base functionality around titles and CloudScript.

 ## Commands